goravel/docs/digging-deeper/package-development.md

 Packages are the primary way of adding functionality to Goravel.
 These packages may contain routes, controllers, and configurations that are specifically designed to enhance a Goravel application.
 This guide focuses on developing Goravel-specific packages.

-Here is an example for building a third package: [goravel/example-package](https://github.com/goravel/example-package)
+Here is an example for building a third-party package: [goravel/example-package](https://github.com/goravel/example-package)

 ## Creating A Package